Neck arthritis exercises

 When your arthritis symptoms are mild, exercising can be an easy and effective neck arthritis treatment.
 Sometimes, however, a regimen of neck arthritis exercises combined with other conservative treatments is not enough to limit symptoms satisfactorily.
 When the chronic pain of neck arthritis symptoms persists, or your range of motion remains severely restricted after months of conservative treatment, a physician may recommend surgery as an option.

-The surgeons at Laser Spine Institute can help you find relief from neck pain.
-Contact Laser Spine Institute to learn how our minimally invasive, outpatient procedures are more effective alternatives to traditional open neck surgery.
+The surgeons at Laser Spine Institute can help you find relief from neck pain, without the highly invasive nature of traditional open neck surgery.
+As the leader in minimally invasive spine surgery, we have helped more than 60,000 patients to date find pain relief through our decompression and stabilization procedures.
+Contact Laser Spine Institute today to learn how our minimally invasive, outpatient procedures are more effective alternatives§ to traditional open neck surgery, and how you may be a candidate.